 The objects a VAST system writes to the object store are entirely self-describing including all the element store metadata.
-This allows any VAST Universal Storage system to attach to the S3 bucket holding remote snapshots from another VAST Storage system, and after providing the requisite secret handshakes and keys mount the snapshots as a
+This allows any VAST Data Platform system to attach to the S3 bucket holding remote snapshots from another VAST Storage system, and after providing the requisite secret handshakes and keys mount the snapshots as a

 The VAST Reader

 The other advantage of making the snapshot S3 objects self-describing is it allowed us to build the VAST Reader, a VM that can mount the snapshot objects when, or where like the public cloud, a VAST system isn’t available.
 Like a VAST system the Reader VM mounts the snapshot S3 objects and presents them as a read-only NFS file system.